mattowen2218/ISQA3420/DFD_Dictionary.md

 ### Processes

 * __Manage CPE Information__
+> A process that sends a request to NIST for risks and vulnerabilites on a specific package.
+This package also receives the information from NIST and creates a file that contains CPE information on the package and sends the file to the CPE Information Database to be stored.

 * __Manage Code Streams__
+> A process that takes the external file and package from the developer, sends the package to the CPE Information DB, and recieves the corresponding CPE file to that package.
+It then sends the package and the received CPE information to the Risk database to be stored for eventual use by the manager.

 * __Manage Project Source Code__
+>

 * __Manage Risk Information__
+>

 * __Manage Policy Information__

 * __Determine Policy Violations__

 * __Create Manifest__

 ### Relationships